 CIVS is continuing the development and implementation of cutting edge simulations, computer graphics, advanced visualization, and computing technology to serve faculty, staff, and students of Purdue Calumet, as well as industry and the community.

-- CIVS Facts
+- CIVS Facts and Impacts

 - Get Involved